-The portable storage business is where the self storage business was 20 years ago and has significant growth potential.
-This belief is supported by Canada's largest pension plan purchasing the world's largest portable storage business in one of their long-term funds in February 2015 for over \$1 billion.
-While margins in the portable storage business are not as high as they are in the self storage business, they are still attractive.
-With the larger geographic and operating footprint achieved through our growth strategy, we believe margins will continue to improve.
+The portable storage business continues to complement our overall business, providing additional synergies and efficiencies to our platform.
+While margins in portable storage are not as high as they are in self storage, they are still very attractive, and with the larger geographic and operating footprint achieved through our growth strategy, we believe margins will continue to improve.